 Although employers are lawfully permitted to ask an employee to undergo a medical / temperature testing to prevent the spreading of the novel coronavirus COVID-19 and ensure the health and safety of everyone in the workplace, it is only applicable so far as the employee in question voluntarily agrees to it.
 If the employee refuses to go through the invasive testing and the employer subjects them to disciplinary action, the employer may have to face legal risks.
 That being said, employers can, of course, reasonably deny any employee who does not acquiesce with such requirement access to the workplace.

-Q3- Can employers terminate the labour relationship with an employee during the outbreak?
+Q3- Can employers terminate the labor relationship with an employee during the outbreak?

 Article 42 of the PRC Labour Contract Law clearly states that “Under any of the following circumstances, the employer shall not terminate a labor contract pursuant to the provisions of Article 40 and Article 41…during the stipulated medical treatment period of an employee suffering from illness or non-work-related injury.”
 In simple words, this means that no employer can lay off an employee who is classed as being “under medical treatment” by the law – or someone who is currently receiving medical treatment or is under quarantine or medical observation and meets any of the following criteria: